Wilfred/trifle/code_of_conduct.md

 ## Considerate

-Members of the community are considerate of their peers -- other Baobab users.
+Members of the community are considerate of their peers -- other Trifle users.
 We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
 We're attentive in our communications, whether in person or online, and we're tactful when approaching